Eligibility for import

 What cat breeds cannot be imported into Australia?

 Cats that are derived from a cross with a non-domestic species cannot be imported.
-In the case of a Bengal cat, the animal must not have any Asian Leopard Cat ancestor less than 5 generations away.

 You must state the breed of your cat in the import permit application and sign a declaration stating that they are not an ineligible breed.